Visiting Port Sunlight Museum

 A year’s worth of visits

-Paying visitors can choose to apply Gift Aid to their admission ticket (more information below).
-In return, your ticket will remain valid for 12 months from the purchase date, giving you the chance to explore Port Sunlight again and again.
-You just need to hold on to your ticket.
+We’d love to see you again, so that’s why your ticket will remain valid for 12 months from the purchase date, giving you the chance to explore Port Sunlight’s story again.
+Just remember to hold on to your ticket!

 Getting here

-Address: Port Sunlight Museum, 23 King George’s Drive, Port Sunlight CH62 5XD
+Address: Port Sunlight Museum, 23 King George’s Drive, Port Sunlight CH62 5DX.

 Free parking available opposite Port Sunlight Museum and surrounding streets.